 Asthma is one of the most common diseases that affects millions of children in our country and it goes undiagnosed 50% of the time.
 Asthma is generally a controllable disease and through preventive care, children with asthma should expect to lead active, healthy lives, free of asthma symptoms.
 Unfortunately, many children and their families spend too many hours in the hospital and emergency rooms due to asthma symptoms.

-The Pediatric Asthma Program at MGUH offers a comprehensive evaluation, assessment and care of children with asthma.
+The Pediatric Asthma Program at MedStar Georgetown University Hospital offers comprehensive evaluation, assessment, and care of children with asthma.
 It aims to educate our patients and their families to help them manage their asthma so that they may live life to the fullest.
-Our pediatric asthma specialists are the best in their fields, working in an environment dedicated to meeting the rising demand for asthma care
+Our pediatric asthma specialists are the best in their fields, working in an environment dedicated to meeting the rising demand for asthma care.

 What are the signs that your child may have asthma?